-3. Asbestos abatement project notifications shall state actual dates and times of the project, the on-site supervisor and a description of work practices.
-If the person must revise the dates and times of the project, the person shall notify the department and the regional office or the appropriate local delegated enforcement agency at least twenty-four (24) hours in advance of the change by telephone or FAX and then immediately followup with a written amendment stating the change.
+3. Asbestos project notifications shall state actual dates and times of the project, the on-site supervisor and a description of work practices.
+If the person must revise the dates and times of the project, the person shall notify the department and the regional office or the appropriate local delegated enforcement agency at least twenty-four (24) hours in advance of the change by telephone or FAX and then immediately follow-up with a written amendment stating the change.
 The department must receive the written amendment within five (5) working days of the phone or FAX message.

-4. A nonrefundable notification fee of one hundred dollars (\$100) will be charged for each project constituting one hundred sixty (160) square feet or two hundred sixty (260) linear feet or greater.
-If an asbestos abatement project is in an area regulated by an authorized local air pollution control agency, and the person is required to pay notification fees to that agency, the person is exempt from paying the state fees.
-Persons conducting planned renovation projects determined by the department to fall under EPA's 40 CFR part 61 subpart M must pay this fee and the inspection fees required in section (5).
+4. A nonrefundable notification fee of one hundred dollars (\$100) will be charged for each project constituting one hundred sixty (160) square feet, two hundred sixty (260) linear feet, or thirty-five (35) cubic feet or greater.
+If an asbestos project is in an area regulated by an authorized local air pollution control agency, and the person is required to pay notification fees to that agency, the person is exempt from paying the state fees.
+Persons conducting planned renovation projects determined by the department to fall under EPA's 40 CFR part 61 subpart M must pay this fee and the inspection fees required in subsection (3)(F) of this rule.